celo-org/Proof-of-Ship/4/personalized-feedback/personalized-feedback.md

 ## 🚀 Hey Builders,

-First off, amazing work on your PoS submissions — every project, whether early-stage or more advanced, brings something exciting to the table.
+First off, amazing work on your PoS submissions — every project, whether early-stage or more advanced, brings us a lot of joy to review.
 Just a few quick reminders and encouragements to help you keep leveling up:

-### 🔄 Keep Things Updated
+### 🔄 General Completeness of Submission
 - **Update your video** every time you add new functionality — this isn’t just for the judges, it’s great training for yourself.
 Show off your progress.
 - **Update your deck** to match your latest build and clarify your narrative.
 A good story makes your tech more powerful.
+A good founder works constantly on improving their deck!!
+- **Update your README** to match the information on KarmaGAP.
+This will be used by the agent to compare the techincal implementations and you want it to be up to date to get the best score possible.
+Discrepancies between README and technical implementation lead to loss of points.
 - Make sure **smart contracts and repositories are correctly connected** to KarmaGAP.
-This boosts your visibility and gives reviewers confidence in your project’s depth.
+This is the data we are using to evaluate your project.
+If it's not connected, it won't count into your score!

+### Presentation IRL and in the video

+Please remember that your presentation is the most important thing of your project.
+This is what people see.
+So, please follow the guide provided

+- Time distribution
+  - **1 min** intro to the idea, please use a deck or graphics or something visually pleasing.
+People have a short attention span and when you just talk over the startscreen of your dap, you loose them.
+Add highlights of the updates of the month
+  - **2 min** walkthrough.
+Please pre-record and don't do a live demo.
+Add a voice over, but please with your own voice and not with AI.
+  - **1 min** roadmap, team, challenges, architecture.
+Create a personal relationship to the viewer.
+- Practice your live presentation.
+Imagine the founders of Celo are watching this and probably a VC.
+Make sure you stand out.
+- Make sure your tech works.
+Invest in a better mic and check your recording afterwards for quality.
+In the end your online communication counts a lot and if people don't understand you, they won't be able to see your fill potential.
+- If you are using AI generated slides, please make sure to check them.
+I saw so many references to tech that was not in fact used.
+Don't overload your presentation with AI generated content, it will be too much.
+- Please make sure you don't have too much text on the slides.
+You will loose the judge and not manage to fully present your idea.

 ### 🤖 On Using AI
 - If you're using AI tools (for slides, docs, UI, etc.), that's awesome — just **review the output**.
 It’s your vision; make sure the tech reflects it.